chharvey/counterpoint/docs/spec/notation.md

 2. *If* ‹s› has a `value` property:
 	1. Perform the step in which «*UnwrapAffirm:*» appeared, replacing ‹s› with `‹s›.value`.
 3. *Else:*
-	1. Perform the step in which «*UnwrapAffirm:*» appeared, replacing ‹s› with `void`.
+	1. Perform the step in which «*UnwrapAffirm:*» appeared, replacing ‹s› with `none`.
 ```

 For example, setting a variable to an unwrap-affirm step …